-FIshing for Porbeagle Shark in the very North of Ireland
+FIshing for Porbeagle Shark and huge Skates in Northern of Ireland

 One of the most beautiful coastal landscapes in Northern Europe: Steep cliffs, gently curving fileds, green mountains – not seldom used as film set for world famous Hollywood movies — all this you can find in the very North of Ireland.